zowe/docs-site/docs/user-guide/configure-zowe-server.md

 _<ZOWE_INSTANCE_DIR>_ is the directory where you set the instance directory to.
 This script starts `ZWESVSTC` for you so you do not have to log on to TSO and use SDSF.

-### Option 2: Starting Zowe with a `/S` TSO command
+### Option 2: Starting Zowe with the z/OS START command

 You can use SDSF to start Zowe.

-If you issue the SDSF command `/S ZWESVSTC`, the JCL will need to know the instance directory containing the launch and configuration information.
+If you issue z/OS command `S ZWESVSTC`, the JCL will need to know the instance directory containing the launch and configuration information.
 To do this add the `INSTANCE` parameter on the START command when you start Zowe in SDSF:

 ```
-/S ZWESVSTC,INSTANCE='$ZOWE_INSTANCE_DIR',JOBNAME='ZWEXSV'
+S ZWESVSTC,INSTANCE='$ZOWE_INSTANCE_DIR',JOBNAME='ZWEXSV'
 ```

-The `$ZOWE_INSTANCE_DIR` argument is the fully qualifed path to the USS directory containing the `instance.env` file containing the Zowe configuration.
+The `$ZOWE_INSTANCE_DIR` argument is the fully qualified path to the USS directory containing the `instance.env` file containing the Zowe configuration.

 The `JOBNAME='ZWEXSV'` argument is optional and the started task will operate correctly without it, however having it specified ensures that the address spaces will be prefixed with `ZWEXSV` which makes them easier to find in SDSF or locate in RMF records.